edgarfinn/jest-basic-reference/README.md

 # jest-basic-reference
-A reference guide to the basic operations of jest.js
+A reference guide to the basic principals of testing react and redux apps with jest.js

 Setup
 ---